 The IAU welcomes comments and questions on these documents.
 Please get in contact with Arne Wolters.

-This statistical analysis protocol describes the proposed Improvement Analytics Unit evaluation of Extensive Care Service (ECS) and Enhanced Primary Care (EPC), the two interventions comprising the main components of the ‘Your Care, Our Priority’ Fylde Coast NHS Multispecialty Community Provider (MCP) vanguard New Model of Care programme.
+This statistical analysis protocol describes the evaluation of Extensive Care Service (ECS) and Enhanced Primary Care (EPC), two intervention programmes of the ‘Your Care, Our Priority’ Fylde Coast NHS Multispecialty Community Provider Vanguard New Model of Care programme.
+This is a matched control group study using genetic matching methods.

 Health Foundation @HealthFdn